vteague/contactTracing/blog/2020-07-07IssueSummary.md

 The root cause and suggested fix is complicated, see the GitHub issue linked above for details.
 In summary this is in large part due to COVIDSafe using an unstable version of an Android library, copied into the COVIDSafe code rather than used as a library.
 At the very least this dependency should have been kept up to date and moved to the released version, which would have avoided this being an unrecoverable error.

+We are not sure of the current status of this problem.
+There seems to be an attempted fix, but we are not sure whether it solves the underlying problem or merely prevents it causing a crash.

 ## Recommendations